saramic/republic-of-data/data2app/README.md

   * weather forecast for predicted destination
   * auto recharge app based on my usage patterns
   * personalised disruption alerts based on lines I often use
+  * app that tells you which suburb to live in to balance travel time, quality of life, etc

 ## Notes from app tutorial